wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 3. **WordPress `wp_hash` Function in JavaScript**

    The `wp_hash` function, another WordPress core function, will be adapted to JavaScript as well.
 This function uses the `wp_salt` function to retrieve the salt from WordPress Salt constants, usually defined in the `wp-config.php` file.
 In our context, we only need the `nonce` salt.
-Therefore, it's crucial to ensure the `NONCE_KEY` and `NONCE_SALT` constants are set on the WordPress installation, and their values are accessible in our front-end application.
+Therefore, it's crucial to ensure the `NONCE_KEY` and `NONCE_SALT` constants are set on the WordPress installation and their values are accessible in our front-end application.

    `wp_hash` also uses `hash_hmac` and `md5` encryption to create the hash.
 For this, we'll utilize `crypto-js`, which you can install with `npm` using the command `npm install crypto-js`.
 Here's how to write `wp_hash` in JavaScript: